justice-1297-dev/GPU_Image_Editor/README.md

 ## Requirements

 1. Create at least the classes specified above.
 You may create more classes.
+   * Modify the makefile appropriately to build your program.

 2. Classes should have both a header file (.h) and an implementation file (.cpp).
 Be sure to add header guards and follow class practices from class.
    * Create classes within the namespace csci3081